Linux DFIR Analysis: Attacker Kali Linux Case By Dr. Ali Hadi

 ls -lt --time=atime /mnt/analysis/var/cache/apt/archives

 The result of the above command revealed an interesting pattern.
 Most of the installed applications were last accessed on September 6 and 7, 2019 - the time of the attack.
-The NFS server and VNC connection are used, as seen in the figure below.
-This provides the answer to Question 5.
+The NFS server and VNC application were accessed, as seen in the figure below.

-The image below reveals Metasploit usage and system network enumeration with Nmap.
+The image below reveals Metasploit framework and Nmap were accessed.

 Another source that can reveal information about installed applications on the system being investigated is given below.

 Viewing the content of the log file highlighted above revealed the following interesting information.
-The following remote access tools (tigervnc-viewer, nfs-server) were installed after the compromise (2019-09-07 22:48:19) to move within the network and upload malicious files.
+The following remote access tools (tigervnc-viewer, nfs-server) were installed after the compromise (2019-09-07 22:48:19).

-Also, I would like to translate the time range of the attack to a list of all modified files on the attacker's system.
+Also, I would like to translate the time range of the attack to a list of all accessed files on the attacker's system.

 Accessing /mnt and NFS